 - As a general recommendation, make sure that you never use more than three typefaces on any piece of collateral, or on your microsite

-Aim for fonts with high legibility
+The best fonts offer high legibility

 With the advent of open access font libraries such as Google Fonts, an unprecedented number of fonts have been made available to non-designers and casual web users.
 Using the Font Import Statement you can add any Google or custom font into your Zoomforth theme.